 - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding.

 - Nausea and vomiting (throwing up)

 - Diarrhea (loose bowel movements)

-- Pain in your abdomen

 - Fever

-- Tiredness
+- Tiredness and weakness

 - Decreased appetite (decreased hunger)

 Note: Each of the side effects above was reported in 10% or greater of patients treated with trifluridine and tipiracil.
 All possible side effects are not included.
-Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other medicines in combination.
+Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other drugs in combination.
 Please discuss any concerns or questions with your medical team.